YunoHost-Apps/wekan_ynh/doc/DESCRIPTION.md

-WeKan ® is an completely Open Source and Free software collaborative kanban board application.
+WeKan® is an completely Open Source and Free software collaborative kanban board application.